 Prerequisite(s): BIOL 1215 with a minimum "C" grade and CHEM 1220.
-Successful completion of or current registration in CHEM 2316 and 2416 is recommended.
+Successful completion of current registration in CHEM 2316 and 2416 is recommended.

-Note: Please note that at some universities, credit for BIOL 2315 will be withheld until you have completed CHEM 2416 (or equivalent) successfully.
+Note: Please note that at the Universities, credit for BIOL 2315 will be withheld until you have completed CHEM 2416 (or equivalent) successfully.